AEADataEditor/JEL-2021-1623/README.md

 Alternatively, the R functionality to download the data can be skipped.
 Once the extract has been created, you can go to [My Data|IPUMS](https://usa.ipums.org/usa-action/data_requests/download) to download the extract.
 Code will need to be adjusted.

+Downloading data takes about 9 min on a home internet connection.
+That does not take into account time for IPUMS to create the extract, which may take up to an hour.
+Computing the figures takes less than 1 min.